Thursday, December 3, 2020 at 6:00pm

 The Kansas City Symphony is once again excited to present the region’s largest TubaChristmas event.
 All area tuba and euphonium players are invited to join in the festivities.
 Early and accurate registration is encouraged.
-Friends, family and the general public are invited to attend the lunch hour concert to listen to the sounds of the season, tuba-style!
-Tickets are free, however advanced registration is required for concert goers.
+Friends, family and the general public are invited to view the concert to listen to the sounds of the season, tuba-style!

 The first TubaChristmas was presented on December 22, 1974 at Rockefeller Plaza in New York City, making this the 40th anniversary year of MERRY TUBACHRISTMAS.
 The first Kansas City TubaChristmas was in 1979 when the group performed for the lighting of the Crown Center Christmas tree.
 TubaChristmas in Kansas City has happened annually since 1979, often bringing together over 500 tuba and euphonium players from all walks of life, and sometimes multiple generations of the same family who have made TubaChristmas an annual tradition.
 For more information see www.tubachristmas.com